What is the REACH study?

 What is oral PrEP?

-The ARV pill most commonly used as PrEP is Truvada, the brand name for a tablet containing the ARVs tenofovir disoproxil fumarate and emtricitabine that is marketed by Gilead Sciences of Foster City, California.
+Oral PrEP (pre-exposure prophylaxis), is an HIV prevention method that HIV-negative people can use to reduce their risk of HIV acquisition, that typically involves taking a daily pill.
+The ARV pill most commonly used as oral PrEP is Truvada, the brand name for a tablet containing the ARVs tenofovir disoproxil fumarate and emtricitabine that is marketed by Gilead Sciences of Foster City, California.
 Truvada was originally developed (and still used) for the treatment of HIV, in combination with other ARVs.
-Truvada was first approved for use as PrEP by the US FDA in 2012 and has since been approved in more than 50 countries.
+Truvada was first approved for use as oral PrEP by the US FDA in 2012 and has since been approved in more than 50 countries.

 # # #